 West German competitors have taken the men's and women's titles in the latest round of the European grass skiing championships held in Scotland.

-West German competitors have taken the men's and women's titles in the latest round of the European grass skiing championships held in Scotland.
+Background: West German competitors have taken the men's and women's titles in the latest round of the European grass skiing championships held in Scotland.
 Summer skiing on grass has rapidly grown in popularity since the European competition began five years ago.

 SYNOPSIS: The races were held over the weekend at the Hillend Ski Centre in Edinburgh, the first time they've been held there.
 It was the third meeting in a series of six to decide this year's winner of the Europa Cup, Europe's top grass skiing trophy.